Business Planning Guidance

 Parliament decided that the planning system should not be bogged down in considering minor developments which have very little environmental impact.
 Accordingly, it has granted "permitted development rights" to a wide range of development.

-The legislation is separated into different categories of business use, setting out the permitted development rights for each category, such as:
+The legislation is separated into different categories of business use, setting out the permitted development rights for each category, such as Changes of Use, Agricultural Buildings & Operations, Industrial & Warehouse, Schools, Colleges, Universities & Hospitals, CCTV, Office Buildings, Shops or Catering, Financial or Professional Services Establishments.

-The legislation covering permitted development rights for business use is extremely detailed and complex, therefore it is not possible to give general advice on all the different categories.
+The legislation covering permitted development rights for businesses is extremely detailed and complex and subject to changes, therefore it is not possible to give general advice here, on all the different categories.
+You are advised to contact us with details of your proposed development for pre-application advice and information.

 Minor works, for which planning permission is generally not required, include: